2 guilty in $1B fraud as feds auction Burt Reynolds Trans Am | WTOP

 SACRAMENTO, Calif.
 (AP) — Two employees of a San Francisco Bay Area solar energy company pleaded guilty Tuesday to participating in what federal prosecutors say was a massive scheme that defrauded investors of $1 billion.

-Investigators said the owners, who have not been charged, accumulated nearly 150 classic, performance and luxury vehicles, including a 1978 Pontiac Trans Am once owned by Burt Reynolds.
+While the company’s owners have not been charged, they agreed to let the government auction their collection of 150 classic, performance and luxury vehicles, including a 1978 Pontiac Trans Am once owned by Burt Reynolds.

-The replica of the car the late actor drove in “Smokey and the Bandit” and the other vehicles are to be auctioned off on Saturday, with online bidding already pushing their accumulated value past $5.5 million.
+The replica of the car the late actor drove in “Smokey and the Bandit” and the other vehicles are to be auctioned Saturday, with online bidding already pushing the accumulated value past $5.5 million.

 Bidding on that Trans Am alone had topped $65,000 by late Tuesday.
 The auction company said it had been driven less than 3,400 miles (5,472 kilometers).